leovidith/quoraQuestions-Tensorflow/README.md

 - Optimize the model by adjusting hyperparameters and retraining.
 - **Deliverable**: Optimized model with performance evaluation.

----

 ## Conclusion

 The Quora Insincere Questions Classification project demonstrates the effectiveness of transfer learning using TensorFlow Hub modules for text classification tasks.
 The model successfully classifies questions into sincere and insincere categories.
 Future improvements can include exploring other pre-trained models and further hyperparameter tuning for better accuracy.

----

-Let me know if you'd like any further modifications!